 Top 10: Players With The Ten Highest Expected Salaries

 Okay, fine, Brook Lopez and Lou Williams aren’t top ten players in the NBA.
-One interesting consequence of our system is the fact that decent players on bad teams have a high percentage of their team’s win shares, even if they weren’t specially productive.
-Combine this with a couple of big-spending teams (the Lakers and the Nets, for example) and players that would be lucky to crack an NBA top 50 list pop up in our top 10.
+One interesting consequence of our system is the fact that decent players on bad teams have a high percentage of their team’s win shares, even if they weren’t especially productive.
+Combine this with a couple of big spenders (the Lakers and the Nets, for example) and players that would be lucky to crack an NBA top 50 list pop up in our top 10.

 Now let’s look at the players with the lowest Expected Salaries.
 One weird consequence of the complicated formula used to calculate win shares is that players with bad shooting percentages and high turnover rates can occasionally end up with negative win shares for a game – or, in rare cases, an entire season.

 Top 10: Players With The Ten Lowest Expected Salaries

 Looks like these are mostly rookies/sophomores that haven’t learned to hold onto the ball and take high percentage shots… and Kobe.